Projects of Common Interest

-Mission
+Mission, history

-Projects of Common Interest aim to achieve EU energy policy and climate objectives.
+In April 2013, the EU decided to codify "Projects of Common Interest" for cross-border energy projects, aiming to achieve EU energy policy and climate objectives.
 These are affordable, secure and sustainable energy for all its citizens, and its 2050 decarbonisation of the economy in accordance with the Paris Agreement.
 Major infrastructure facilities that connect energy networks across the union boost the use of renewables and ensure that clean, secure and affordable energy can reach all its citizens.

-PCI eligibility process
+In June 2014 the EC introduced the term "Important Project of Common European Interest" (IPCEI) in the context of financial aid for the Projects of Common Interest.
+IPCEI has since been used synonymously with PCI.

+In 2018, the EU announced funding the IPCEI for innovation in microelectronics and communication technologies with €1.75 billion, which was complemented in 2020 by the European Chips Act.